Azure/arc_jumpstart_docs/REPO_POLICIES.md

 ## Error Handling

 - **On Failure/Success:**
-  Hooks are available for notification or logging, but are not currently configured.
+  Hooks are available for future notification or logging, but are not currently configured.

 ---